tmthyln/personal-website-old/posts/210118-leftprime.md

 To support the interactivity, I also have some other related functions, see the attached notebook.

-(To be fair, the code above doesn't actually do the same thing as the original code in a couple of ways, but it should still be straightforward to understand.
+(To be fair, the code above doesn't quite do the same thing as the original code in a couple of ways, but it should still be straightforward to understand.
 There is also a huge speed improvement, to the point that this can be done interactively.)